naqvijafar91/go-workshops/docs/01-variables-types-constants.md

 The above program will output `value of a is 89 and b is 95`

-The type of a variable can be printed using **%T** format specifier in `Printf` function.
+The type of a variable can be printed using a **%T** format specifier in the `Printf` function.
 Go has a package [unsafe](https://golang.org/pkg/unsafe/) which has a [Sizeof](https://golang.org/pkg/unsafe/#Sizeof) function which returns in bytes the size of the variable passed to it. _unsafe_ package should be used with care as the code using it might have portability issues.

 ```go
 package main